saif-gitreps/Deadline-Duo/README.md

 **Requirements:**
 - Node.js and npm installed on your machine.
 - MongoDB instance configured with connection details.
+- A continuous hosting plan of your own.

 **Contributing:**
 Feel free to contribute to the project by submitting issues or creating pull requests.
 Your feedback and contributions are highly appreciated!